Ragini24-creator/AuthSync/README.md

 ##(P.S.
 I’m aware the folder structure needs cleanup — just focused on getting core features to work first.
 Will keep improving it!)

+## License

+This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.

+---

+## Credits

+📌 This project was created by [Ragini Kishor]((https://www.linkedin.com/in/ragini-kaushalkishor-751518302).
+Feel free to use or fork it, but please give proper credit.
+If you found this project helpful, consider giving it a ⭐ on GitHub!

 ## Feedback and Suggestions
 This project is a part of my learning journey, and I aim to implement real-world solutions for secure session management.
 If you have any suggestions, feedback, or ideas for improvement, I would greatly appreciate hearing them.
 Constructive criticism is always welcome and will help me refine and enhance the project further